 One of the major sources of error in our analysis is the estimation of extinction.
 As we have discussed, we tried to take into account the various uncertainties associated with it.
 The uncertainty in extinction along line of sight and the degeneracy between the color excess and other stellar parameters gives two local $\chi^2$ minima in the multi-dimensional parameter space of the fit.
-While high values of extinction are not ruled out based on the value of the $\chi^2$ or of the likelihood, looking at Fig.~\ref{fig:M_P}, we find that these leads to solutions which are physically disfavored.
-If we allow the high-extinction solutions, we expect a higher primary mass than for the low-extinction solutions.
-Based on the Fig.~\ref{fig:m1m2}, we deduce that this would strengthen the case for a neutron star companion.
+The high values of extinction are not ruled out based on the value of the $\chi^2$ or of the likelihood.
+High extinction solution has higher mass (Sec.~\ref{subsec:comb_fit}), and looking at Fig.~\ref{fig:M_P} and Fig.~\ref{fig:Cooling}, we find this solution (shown in green) is not favored by the models.
+Following Fig.~\ref{fig:m1m2}, a lower primary mass suggests a lower secondary mass and thus the low extinction solution weakens the case for a neutron star companion.

 In addition to the extinction, the other uncertain part is the polynomial fitting of the continuum.
 While we have presented results for the polynomial of order 6, we refit the spectrum by increasing the order of the polynomial to make sure this is a stable solution.
 We find that the final primary mass does not change appreciably and remains within 1-$\sigma$ of our quoted value.
 We therefore present the results from the fitting with the lowest order polynomial which gives a stable solution.
 We also performed our analysis by fitting continuum normalized absorption lines alone instead of the full spectral fitting.
 This technique was sensitive to the choice of absorption lines and to the the continuum normalization.
 We did manage to recover our solution -- albeit with a higher uncertainty, making it less reliable than our fiducial solution.